William Chang

 William Chang Suk-ping (張叔平; born 12 November 1953) is a Hong Kong production designer, costume designer and film editor.
 Along with cinematographer Christopher Doyle, Chang is an important collaborator with Hong Kong film director Wong Kar-wai.
 He has also collaborated with directors such as Stanley Kwan, Patrick Tam, Yim Ho, Tsui Hark, Jiang Wen and Johnnie To.
 He is of Shanghainese ancestry.

-In 2014, Chang received an Academy Award for Best Costume Design nomination for his work on The Grandmaster.
+In 2014, Chang received an Oscar nomination for Best Costume Design at the 86th Academy Awards for his work on The Grandmaster.
+In the same year, he was invited to become a member of the Academy of Motion Picture Arts and Sciences.